National Archives at Philadelphia

-The National Archives Mid Atlantic Region is one of 14 Regional programs of the nation's official record keeper, the National Archives and Records Administration.
-These Regional programs, together with the Presidential Libraries and the Washington, D.C.-based programs, preserve and make accessible the historically significant evidence of America's national experience from the first Continental Congress to modern times.
+The National Archives at Philadelphia is one of 13 field research centers of the nation's official record keeper, the National Archives and Records Administration.
+These field research centers, together with the Presidential Libraries and the Washington, D.C.-based programs, preserve and make accessible the historically significant evidence of America's national experience from the first Continental Congress to modern times.
 In trust for the American people and open to the public, the National Archives enables every citizen to inspect for themselves the record evidence of the American democracy.